p3lim-wow/oUF_P3lim/README.md

 The following class-specific powers are supported:

-- Death Knight's Runes
+- Death Knight - Runes
-- Druid's Eclipse
+- Mage - Arcane Charges
-- Monk's Chi
+- Monk - Chi
-- Paladin's Holy Power
+- Paladin - Holy Power
-- Priest's Shadow Orbs
-- Rogue's Anticipation
-- Warlock's Soul Shards, Demonic Fury & Burning Embers
+- Warlock - Soul Shards

 Combo points are also supported for all classes and vehicles.
+Totems are also supported (not only for shamans).

 ## Feedback